Bakhtiar2000/readme/README.md

-# AI-Powered Safety Insights and SOS System
+# AI-Powered Safety Heatmap

-This project provides a web application powered by **Flask** that enables users to input safety concerns and visualize interactive **heatmaps** of safe and unsafe areas.
+This project provides a web application that enables users to input safety concerns and visualize interactive **heatmaps** of safe and unsafe areas.
 It also features a **voice-activated SOS system** that notifies nearby police stations in emergencies.
 Users can explore area-specific safety information based on real-time and historical data to plan their visits with better safety measures.

 ---